 My research areas include clinical research informatics, bioinformatics, and systems thinking.
 I develop and apply methods for the analysis of longitudinal healthcare data for predictive and preventative medicine.
 Since its inception, I have collaborated with other members of the Observational Health Data Sciences and Informatics collaborative.
 The OHDSI/OMOP common data model has been adopted to represent over 500M patients' electronic health and/or administrative claims records worldwide, enabling the development of a broad set of tools for the analysis of human health on these massive datasets.
 I am currently developing statistical and computational tools to compare treatment options and obtain better estimates of expected health outcomes despite large biases and confounding in the data, with a focus on mental illness (bipolar disorder, major depression, PTSD, suicidality), with pilot projects in human aging.

 In addition, I perform bioinformatics analyses of genomics datasets with current projects in pediatric Malaria and COVID-19 in collaboration with Dr. DJ Perkins in the Center for Global Health.
 I serve as the UNM Clinical and Translational Sciences Center (CTSC) Informatics Core Lead.
-I hold a secondary appointment in the UNM Department of Computer Science.
+I hold secondary appointments in the UNM Department of Psychiatry and Behavioral Sciences and the UNM Department of Computer Science.